michaelohagan/chembiohub-site/_drafts/2014-10-02-UX-in-scientific-software.md

 Attending this talk was useful in forcing us to think about how UX was important in the work we do.
 For myself in particular, it made me think about UX in scientific software.

+**What makes bad UX for scientific software?**
+Simply saying that command line software, like a lot of bioinformatics tools, does not have good UX is not correct.
+The fact that such software continues to be used and preferred by many scientific researchers speaks volumes - they find the user experience good enough to provide them with the data they need.
+There is a danger in confusing user interface with user experience

+A lot of problems for web based scientific software come from trying to directly replicate the command line experience aand options in a web form - dropdowns and checklists everywhere.
+The functionality is the same but the user experience is not.

+An assumption that users of the software are experienced in using scientific software is also a pitfall of scientific web based software.

 **What makes good UX for scientific software?**
 Firstly, good UX is not simply about adding eye candy or new technology - this can help but is not the be all and end all.
 There has to be a good reason for adding something like this.